Self-hosted security proxy for agent traffic

 Keep evidence your security team can use

-Record structured JSONL events for scans, tool decisions, and redaction.
+Record structured events for policy decisions, stream findings, redaction, and rollout review.

 data protection